[C#] Entity Framework Core -Relationship Establishment Conditions-

 If you follow the rules, you don't need to write it, but it's worth making it clear in the following cases:

-- I want to control Cascade behavior
+- We want to control cascade behavior

 Once we clarify the relationship between convention and explicit configuration, the relationships in EF Core are determined in the following order: